 The whelping box is positioned in a calm but high traffic area to expose the pups to the routines of everyday life, thus they are used to the sounds of TV's, vacuum's, washing machines and even the toilet.

 Handling is performed daily from birth.

 and worming is given every 2 weeks.

-2 weeks is the first worming and when the eyes and ears open.
+2 weeks is when the eyes and ears open.
 Now the pups are starting to explore the world around them.
 They will be kept in a clean and toy enriched environment, that will help develop personalities and allow for exploration and fun.

-At six weeks its another worming and our first vaccination at the vets.
+At six weeks its time for their microchipping and then first vaccination at the vets.
 Before this all important check, the puppies will already be used to handling of the face, ears, tail as well as basic restraints that may be needed in a veterinary exam.
-This helps make the vet a happy place and helps the vet to get everything done efficiently so there is time for a cuddle and a liver treat at the end!
+This helps make the vet a happy place and helps the vet to get everything done efficiently so there is time for a cuddle and a liver treat at the end.

 At 8 weeks old it's pick up time, the pups will receive their parasite protection for heartworm, fleas and ticks and receive another intestinal wormer (provided every 2 weeks).

 We provide them with an "Adaptil" collar to assist with the transition from our home to their new home and a puppy pack full of goodies to get them off to the right start.